 Chocolate, a delicious treat made of fermented cacao seed, originated in the Americas nearly 4,000 years ago.
 Chocolate was such a prized commodity that Aztecs used cocoa beans as currency.
 Chocolate remains extremely popular.
 The average American consumes over 11 pounds of chocolate each year.
-But how does this favorite sweet impact your health?
+But how does this Valentine’s Day favorite impact your health?

 Numerous studies have demonstrated a link between chocolate consumption and a variety of health benefits.
 But there are also some downsides to this treat.
 Here’s a look at both sides of chocolate.